Solar panels reflecting a few clouds and a right sun shining on the panels

 To Battery or Not to Battery?

-Stay tuned for our next blog post on 11/28/23 which will discuss adding optional battery storage to capture and use excess electricity instead of feeding it back to the grid.
+Read our blog post, “To Battery or Not to Battery; That Is the Question” which discusses adding optional battery storage to capture and use excess electricity instead of feeding it back to the grid.

 Learn more about how solar can work for you or your business by giving SVE a call at 678.833.5151 or email Info@southernviewenergy.com so we can explore the best option for your unique situation.